EGA-SUPREMO/ClipCloner/README.md

 ```

 Replace <youtube.com> with the ID of the YouTube video you want to process.
-<arg2> and <arg3> are required arguments that means the seconds offset, in case the clip has an intro or outro, if in doubt, use 0.
+<arg2> and <arg3> are required arguments that means the seconds offset, in case the clip has an intro or outro, in doubt, use 0.
 #### The script will execute the following actions in order:

 * Run the main process on the specified clip.